everx-labs/flex-sdk-js/README.md

 Good choice is a Multisig Wallet because it can send payloads to other contracts.

 Owner contract means that only this contract can call functions of Client contract.
-One of the management funcstions is deploy of a Trader's contract.
+One of the management functions is deploy of a Trader's contract.

 Let's deploy Flex Client and then a Trader: